sfiera/recipes/content/moo-shu-chicken.rst

 2. Cut chicken and marinate for 15 minutes.
 3. Make omelette from eggs.
 4. Remove omelette from pan and cut up.
-5. Cook chicken in pan.
+5. Cook chicken in pan with marinade [#marinade]_.
 6. Add mushrooms and salad mix.
 7. Cook another 3 minutes.
 8. Add cut omelette to pan
-9. Serve with tortillas and more tianmian sauce.
+9. Serve with tortillas [#tortillas]_ and more tianmian sauce.

 Notes
 -----

-Original recipe calls for twice the marinade, with half used to marinate the chicken, then discarded and replaced for cooking.
+.. [#marinade] Original recipe calls for twice the marinade, with half used to marinate the chicken, then discarded and replaced for cooking.

-Tortillas are improved by brushing with sesame oil and heating before serving.
+.. [#tortillas] Tortillas are improved by brushing with sesame oil and heating before serving.